For the period ended September 30, 2023, unaudited

 Supporting the economy and the financial system

-Since the beginning of the COVID‑19 pandemic, the Bank has acted in several ways to support the Canadian economy and financial system.
-When key financial markets became strained in March 2020, the Bank responded by introducing several programs to provide liquidity and maintain market functioning.
-As market functioning gradually recovered, some of these facilities and operations were either suspended, discontinued or scaled back.
-This led to ending quantitative easing, moving into a reinvestment phase and then beginning quantitative tightening.
-During the third quarter of 2022, the Bank continued quantitative tightening, which complements increases in the policy rate.
+To fulfill its mandate, the Bank has access to several tools to support the Canadian economy and financial system.
+When key financial markets became strained in March 2020 due to the COVID‑19 pandemic, the Bank responded by introducing several programs to provide liquidity and maintain market functioning.
+As markets gradually improved, most facilities and operations were suspended, discontinued or scaled back, and the Bank shifted the use of its tools, primarily to quantitative easing.
+As the economy rebounded, the Bank ended quantitative easing in 2021 and moved into a reinvestment phase.
+In 2022, the Bank stopped reinvestment and began quantitative tightening, where maturing bond holdings are not replaced.
+This has continued through the third quarter of 2023.
 Refer to the Bank’s website for the relevant press releases and market notices and more information on these measures.

 Managing the balance sheet